 This Tuna Mac and Cheese is a hearty, delicious throwback recipe that never disappoints!
 In this version, everything is made in ONE POT, but has the option to bake into a tuna mac and cheese casserole with a crunchy, buttery topping…or just eat it straight from the pot!
-Either way, you will love this easy, creamy mac and cheese that’s done in 30 minutes!
+Either way, your entire family will love this easy, creamy mac and cheese that’s ready in 30 minutes!

-You’ll need the following ingredients to make this delicious Tuna Mac and Cheese:
+You’ll need the following ingredients to make this delicious Tuna Macaroni and Cheese:

-HOW TO MAKE TUNA MACARONI AND CHEESE: STEP BY STEP
+HOW TO MAKE TUNA MAC AND CHEESE: STEP-BY-STEP

 Here are some quick visual instructions.
 Remember that full instructions with exact ingredients will be in the recipe card below!

-Step 1: Combine milk and water in large stockpot or large, deep sided pan (preferably oven-proof if you want to add the topping at the end!).
+Step 1: Combine milk and water in a large stockpot or large, deep-sided pan (preferably oven-proof if you want to add the topping at the end!).
 Bring to a gentle boil.

-Step 2: When milk/water boil, add macaroni, garlic powder and salt.
-Boil 7-8 minutes (or according to package directions) until pasta is al dente.
-Stir OFTEN so pasta doesn’t stick to the bottom of the pan.
+Step 2: When the milk and water mixture boils, add the macaroni, garlic powder, and salt.
+Boil 7-8 minutes or according to package directions until pasta is al dente.
+Stir often to ensure the pasta doesn’t stick to the bottom of the pan.

-Step 4: Last, fold in green peas and tuna.
+Step 4: Lastly, fold in green peas and flaked tuna.

 RECIPE TIPS & TRICKS